shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 does work, not every supported dongle has voice support available or firmware unlocked.

-The best way is to look at the list of supported dongles on the projects [README][5] file and try and get your hands on one of them.
+The best way is to look at the list of supported dongles on the projects [README][5] file and try to get your hands on one of them.
 I bought a E1750 Huawei 3G dongle which you still find in stock in many online stores.
 If it's unavailable in your local markets/ e-commerce sites, try searching it on ebay or aliexpress.
 I was able to get a second hand one from ebay with SIM and voice support unlocked.

-Once you have a dongle, insert you SIM card and plug it in the machine you have asterisk installed.
+Once you have a dongle, insert your SIM card and plug it in the machine you have asterisk installed.
 Make sure you have the `asterisk-chan-dongle` package installed.

-To configure we edit the `dongle.conf` file found in the asterisk configuration folder.
+To configure we edit the `dongle.conf` file found in the configuration folder of asterisk.
-The asterisk configuration folder is defined via the `astetcdir` option in the main `asterisk.conf` and is usually `/etc/asterisk/`.
+The configuration folder is defined via the `astetcdir` option in the main `asterisk.conf` and is usually `/etc/asterisk/`.

 If there's no `dongle.conf` file located in the configuration folder, create one.